Amir Gross Kabiri: Artnewspaper Israel

-3.5 Culture
+Culture

-In 2012, he co-directed and sponsored a publication dealing with how the Soviets traded away their nation's art (1917–1938), titled “Selling Russia's Treasures”.
+In 2012, he co-directed and sponsored a publication dealing with how the Soviets traded away their nation's art (1917–1938), titled "Selling Russia's Treasures".

 In 2013, he co-edited the publication titled "White city – Bauhaus Architecture in Tel Aviv," which presents Tel Aviv's Bauhaus architectural heritage, and co-edited and directed the publication titled "Lissitzky – Kabakov, Utopia and Reality".

 In 2014, Kabiri sponsored "Tel Aviv Days in St. Petersburg", a cultural event led by the Israeli General Consulate in St. Petersburg.

 In the year 2018, Kabiri supported a project led by the Ministry of Foreign Affairs of Israel and numerous Macedonian partners, of cleaning, restoring and documenting the Balkans' oldest Jewish cemetery in the city of Bitola.
 The ancient Jewish cemetery became the "Park of the Living" in Bitola, honoring the Jews who were deported and then executed in Treblinka.
 The memorial park includes art exhibits of Jewish and non-Jewish artists, commemorating the community.

 The Sarajevo Film Festival was supported by Kabiri's foundation, which became the host of the 28th Sarajevo Film Festival Opening Gala Reception.
 With this sponsorship M.T.
 Abraham Group continues to strengthen the local art and culture scene by supporting different projects throughout Bosnia and Herzegovina.
+Kabiri considers Mostar his second home after Israel.

 Activism

-4.1 Jewish Community of Mostar
+Jewish Community of Mostar

 In 2022, he was nominated as the Head of the Jewish community in Mostar.
 Mr. Kabiri is known for his fight to retrieve the old Synagogue of Mostar to the hands of the Jewish community.

 In September 2022, Kabiri attended a ceremony at the Jewish Cemetery in Mostar where he paid tribute to the 137 murdered Mostar Jews.

-4.2 Conference of European Rabbis
+Conference of European Rabbis

 In September 2022, Mr. Kabiri was appointed as board of patrons member of The Conference of European Rabbis.

-4.3 Chamber of Commerce of the State of Israel in Bosnia and Herzegovina
+Chamber of Commerce of the State of Israel in Bosnia and Herzegovina

 On September 1, 2022, Mr. Kabiri established the Israel - Bosnia and Herzegovina Chamber of Commerce, aiming to support businesses in BiH and Israel, and promote the diplomatic relations between the countries.
+In April 2023, the Chamber held a reception in Mostar to celebrate Eid-ul-Fitr and extended their congratulations to the Muslim community.

-4.4 Human Rights
+Human Rights

 As of the year 2021, Kabiri's M.T.
 Abraham Group holds an annual Equality Forum, with the intent to enhance community and corporate awareness, celebrate diversity and foster social change and human rights in the Balkans region.

-On the International Women’s Day, March 8, 2022, the conference “Women in the Business” was held in Aluminij Industries in Mostar.
+On the International Women’s Day, March 8, 2022, the conference "Women in the Business" was held in Aluminij Industries in Mostar.
 This conference was jointly organized by the M.T.
 Abraham Group and Večernji list BiH, which is the first time that a private company has organized a conference that promotes women.